1. The name of the journal

 The

-European Journal of Midwifery is freely available to readers with no subscription or pay per view fees.
-The number of direct downloads for each article are noted next to the article's abstract.
+European Journal of Midwifery is freely available to readers with no subscription or pay-per-view fees.
+The number of direct downloads for each article is noted next to the article's abstract.

 10. Ownership and management